PierreMishra/SDWA_Violations_BIO.665/README.md

 #### 3. "POPULATION_SERVED_COUNT"

 It is a continuous variable describing the number of users that a water utility serves.

-#### 4. "RULE_NAME"

-It describes the reason of a violation.
-There can be 19 possible reasons for an SDWA violation such as crossing the maximum permitted concentrations of arsenic, lead, copper, disinfectants, E.coli etc.

 Full list of data elements and their description can be found at the Enforcement and Compliance History Online database: